Connections: A Client’s Story

 So much of what my eating disorder and depression do is keep me disconnected from other people and myself.
 It keeps me disconnected from my emotions, from my body, from sensations of hunger and fullness.
 It disconnects me from my truth, my history, my stories, my ability to recognize, accept and express my needs.

 It disconnects me from myself.
 It disconnects me from you.

 The Emily Program provides a place where we come together for the purpose of CONNECTION.
 So – I think we should get to it!
-Say hello in the lobby or the parking lot – take a risk and talk about something difficult in group or with your counselor – check in with a friend – take a deep breath and notice how your body feels – tell someone how you feel – come to the craft group on Saturday 7/14 – take a few minutes to be mindful while you are eating – do something for self-care – other ideas?????
+Say hello in the lobby or the parking lot – take a risk and talk about something difficult in a group or with your counselor – check-in with a friend – take a deep breath and notice how your body feels – tell someone how you feel – come to the craft group on Saturday 7/14 – take a few minutes to be mindful while you are eating – do something for self-care – other ideas?